temporalio/documentation/docs/concepts/what-is-a-temporal-cluster.md

 A client's network access can be limited by using certificates issued by a specific Certificate Authority.

-To restrict access to Temporal Cluster endpoints, use the `clientCAFiles`/ `clientCAData` and `requireClientAuth` properties.
+To restrict access to Temporal Cluster endpoints, use the `clientCAFiles` or `clientCAData` property and the `requireClientAuth` property.

-These can be found in both the `internode` and `frontend` sections of the [mTLS configuration](/references/configuration#tls).
+These properties can be specified in both the `internode` and `frontend` sections of the [mTLS configuration](/references/configuration#tls).

 #### Server name specification